 Public Boat Dock

-The Old Sacramento Waterfront Public Docks are owned and operated by the City of Sacramento and provide a place for the boating public to stop for a meal or a visit to Old Sacramento.
+The Old Sacramento Waterfront Public Docks are owned and operated by the City of Sacramento and provide a place for the boating public to stop for a meal or a visit to Sacramento’s historic waterfront.
 Conveniently located on the Old Sacramento Waterfront, the Public Docks provides easy access for temporary boaters as well as overnight boating guests.

 Day parking for RVs and buses is available near the Amtrak station and the California State Railroad Museum.
 Access at 2nd St., north of I St.